tylermorganwall/MusaMasterclass/MusaMasterclass.md

     ##  [9,]  769  771  771  771  773  775  776  777  779   782
     ## [10,]  767  770  770  770  771  773  775  776  779   782

-The structure of this data is just an array of numbers.
+The structure of this data is simply an array of numbers.
+We will first visualize the data with the `height_shade()` function, which performs a traditional elevation-to-color mapping.

 ``` r
 hobart_mat %>%